tigerplush/OpenFortress/readme.md

 # OpenFortress
-This is an attempt of a Dwarf Fortress clone implemented in Rust
+This is an attempt of a Dwarf Fortress clone implemented in Rust.

+Join our Community Server on [Discord](https://discord.gg/vZJpNxAwnw)!

 ## Startup
 Run with `cargo run`